Media Plugin

 Default: true

-, wraps media elements (video, audio, etc.) in non-editable container blocks for easier selection and manipulation.
+When true, wraps media elements (video, audio, etc.) in non-editable container blocks for easier selection and manipulation.

 Example: